 While merino wool is naturally odour-resistant, I change my underwear daily.
 That said, if I was to do a multi-day hike and had to wear the same briefs the whole time, I’d feel comfortable doing so with these.

 The briefs are available in the following sizes: small, medium, large, extra-large and extra-extra-large.
-But there is only one colour: black (like the Ford Model-T).
+And the colour options are navy, tea, vintage indigo, charcoal and black.

 As expected, underwear is FINAL SALE and cannot be returned or exchanged for sanitary reasons.